Popcorn Park Animal Refuge

 Is your facility wheelchair accessible?

 Although our grounds are unpaved, we are wheelchair friendly.
-Due to the sandy soil, we have one beach wheelchair available.
+Due to the sandy soil, we have two beach wheelchairs available.